DepressionCenter/MDEN/REDCap-Examples/README.md

 # REDCap Project Examples

 ## Description
 This folder contains examples of REDCap projects from research studies at the University of Michigan and Michigan Medicine.
-These examples have been provided by members of the Mobile Data Experts Network (MDEN), MCN and MeTRIC.
+These examples come from faculty, research coordinators, data analysts and research staff who are members of the Mobile Technologies Research Innovation Collaborative ([MeTRIC](https://metric.umich.edu/)), Mobile Data Experts Network ([MDEN](https://depressioncenter.org/mden)), Mobile Coordinators Network ([MCN](https://depressioncenter.org/mcn)), and [DIGIT-MI](https://depressioncenter.org/digit-mi); as well as other university partners of the Eisenberg Family Depression Center.

 ## Quick Start Guide